Timeframe of documentary post-production.

 This can be especially important with on site b-roll and walk and talk footage that is less prone to transcript organization aids.
 The more involved a director, producer or editor who was on site for principal cinematography, the more efficiently post production can unfold.

-2. Is there a narrator in your film?
+2. Is there a narrator for your film?

 If you, your client or your production partners are okay with a “guy in the sky” narration format for your film, it is much easier to compose a cohesive story quickly because you don’t need to massage interview bytes or rely on expert witnesses to carry the story alone.
 You can instead pepper emotional and intriguing soundbytes from your key subjects and compose your story with the help of a script.